XarahDion/final-project/README.md

   </a>
 </p>

-> React App for logging travels.
+> Full-stack MERN React App for logging travels.
 The coordinates are gathered with OpenCage API, the travels are then stored in MongoDB, displayed as markers on a world map making use of MapboxGL API.
 The travels can also be accessed, deleted and updated in a user profile page made possible with Auth0 API.
 Furthermore, a city page can be displayed for each travel logged with the help of RoadGoat API.

 ## Install